Looking for a great tablescape idea for your garden party? I have the prettiest tablescape idea for you. You are going to love it.

 I’m so glad that you are here today.
-I’m going to share with you my favorite tablescape ever!
-Here’s how I created a citrus tablescape.
+I’m absolutely giddy!
+I’m going to share with you How to Create a Beautiful Citrus Tablescape, my favorite tablescape ever!
 Here’s your warning-There are lots of pics in this post.
+I hope that you love it as much as I do.

 (Affiliate links are used for your convenience.
 Read my full disclosure here.)